Voxoff/Verisart-coding-test/README.md

 My solution is based on a class `MerkleTreeVerifier` which reads the json file and converts it to an array of timestamps.

-Then, we walk apply the operation `Operator(Prefix + message + Postfix)` to each message and compare to the big-endian converted merkle root.
+Then, we walk through the timestamps appling the operation `Operator(Prefix + message + Postfix)` to each.
+Finally, we compare the final message to the big-endian converted merkle root.

-If this class was to be used outside of a test-environment, it would be useful to build in error checks, to ensure the operations are all timestamps, the operators are valid operators, the prefixes and postfixes are stings and so on.
+If this class was to be used outside of a test-environment, it would be useful to build in error checks, to ensure the operations are all timestamps, the operators are valid operators, the prefixes and postfixes are strings and so on.